+- 1. i.
+Multicellular

+- ii.
+Eukaryotic with cell walls

+- iii.
+Non-motile

-- 1. (i) Multicellular - (ii) Eukaryotic with cell walls - (iii) Non-motile without definite shape and size. - (iv) Perform photosynthesis due to chlorophyll present in chloroplasts, hence autotrophic. - 2.
-Bryophytes are land plants which grow in moist areas and have no true roots, neither do they have conducting vascular tissues like xylem and phloem.
+- iv.
+Perform photosynthesis due to chlorophyll present in chloroplasts, hence autotrophic.

+- 2. Bryophytes are land plants which grow in moist areas and have no true roots, neither do they have conducting vascular tissues like xylem and phloem.
 Thus they are called non-vascular cryptogamic plants.
 They develop a number of hair-like structures known as rhizoids which help in fixing the plant in the soil for absorbing nutrients.
 They are sometimes called the "amphibians of the plant kingdom" because of their need for moist habitats for sexual reproduction.